 Last year, 350 new items were selected for inclusion in the commissary system on O’ahu as a result of the show.
 This included products from 27 companies that had previously never done business with DeCA.
 The combined military exchanges also added over 15 new companies and over 200 new line items to their selection.

 The ALA Hawaii Show continues to grow and evolve as a way to help local businesses increase their sales.
 With demonstrated success local companies have the opportunity to expand to Defense Commissary Agency (DeCA) commissaries on the United States mainland and in South East Asia.

 Advance marketing classes prepare companies to work within the commissary system by educating attendees on how to meet DeCA requirements, how to navigate government paperwork, and by sharing techniques on how best to market their products.
 The business-to-business show provides valuable marketing, sales, and product packaging advice to business owners.
 The cost to schedule a booth at the show is $695 and the show fills quickly.

-The ALA Hawaii gives back to the military community donating more than $20,000 (year to date) to the Wounded Warrior and Post Traumatic Stress Disorder programs in Hawaii.
+The ALA Hawaii together with its’ sponsors gives back to the military community donating more than $50,000 in commissary gift cards, monetary donations, and products and services (over the past 20 years) to scholarships, donations to the Wounded Warrior and Post Traumatic Stress Disorder programs in Hawaii.